-- 1. To install the optical drive:

-- a) Close the front panel door.

-- b) Insert the optical drive into the optical drive bay until it clicks into place.
+- 1. To install the optical drive: - a) Insert the optical drive into the optical drive bay until it clicks into place.

-- c) Open the front panel door [1].
+- b) Open the front panel door [1].

-- d) Route the cables under the drive cage.
+- c) Route the cables under the drive cage.

-- e) Connect the optical drive data cable and power cable to the connectors on the optical drive [2].
+- d) Connect the optical drive data cable and power cable to the connectors on the optical drive [2].